Simplifying Meshes - Decimation & Remeshing

 • In contrast to the purely decimated mesh, the remeshed version is watertight and lacks any mesh layer overlaps.

-• In case we have single-sided geometry, remeshing automatically creates a double-sided mesh, which can be very helpful if the optimized assets needs to be utilized in multiple rendering scenarios.
+• In case we have single-sided geometry, the voxelization remeshing method automatically creates a double-sided mesh, which can be very helpful if the optimized assets needs to be utilized in multiple rendering scenarios.

 • Note We recommend to use remeshing in conjunction with flattening mode full.
-Currently remeshing can be used without scene flattening or scene flattening byMaterial, however each mesh node will then be remeshed individually and thus can result in non-desired gaps.
+Currently remeshing can be used without scene flattening or scene flattening byMaterial, however each mesh node will then be remeshed individually and thus can result in non-desired gaps between surfaces.

 In addition, if flattening mode full is utilized, any transparent materials/textures will be baked onto the optimized geometry's surface.
 This is especially useful in conjunction with remeshing and input 3D models utilizing logos or prints as geometrical planes.